diffplug/gitfromscratch/intro/commit/commit.md

 ## Edit your commit

 Pedants will tell you that it's impossible to edit a commit.
 Pedantically speaking that is true - however, you *can* make a brand new commit with the same snapshot of files but a different commit message, which sure feels a lot like an edit.
-Right-click a commit and select **edit** to do this.
+Right-click a commit and select `Edit metadata` to do this.

 ![Edit a commit](commit-edit.mp4)